christopherAlberts/Captains-Log/README.md

 ## The Output, Baby! ##

-I'll leave this for you to discover...
+I'll leave this for you to discover...To boldly go where no man has gone before!